kaktusas2598/dot-files/README.md

  This is my Configuration files which I use for my daily development.

- v1.0 Includes .vimrc and pathogen plugin.
+ Includes my .vimrc and pathogen plugin.

+ Basic tmux configuration

+ Simple bash configuration with some helpful aliases, custom greeting and customized shell prompt.

  Haters Gonna Hate